As I watch the U.S. Open (Grand Slam) tennis tournament I can’t help but feel the urge to go out on the tennis court and

 Regardless of the level of skill that your partner possesses, you should always try to out-rally them in practice.
 Counting your good strokes in a row is a great way to rally practice – that gives you great feedback on how consistent you are and it also helps you relax as you play.

 – Placement: Invite your partner to play some pattern drills like cross-court or down-the-line rallies; or rally deep and stop if the ball lands inside the service line (or better yet, if the ball lands inside the service line to have the player move up and attack at the net).

 – Experiment with new shots: While you might be tentative to use your weak slice backhand in a match, the practice is the time to use those strokes that you need more improvement on.

-But you don’t want to upset your practice partner missing a lot of balls while you use your weaker shots often therefore you should do it on every 3rd or 4th shot.
+But you don’t want to upset your practice partner by missing a lot of balls when using your weaker shots, therefore, you should do it on every 3rd or 4th shot.

 4. Net Game Practice (volleys and overheads):

 – Practice good court positioning and feel for the ball.

 Considering that the ball comes to you a lot sooner when at the net, you will have to develop good habits of positioning to take the ball quickly and closer to the net as possible.

 – Do not try to put the volleys away in practice, instead try to feel the ball and control the placement of every shot without the intent of finishing the rally right away (even if you could).
 Going for winners in practice will not win you anything besides frustrating your partner – save those shots for the match.